What is Reliability Centered Maintenance?

 Selecting the right strategy for failure management is rooted in an understanding of failure modes, criticality of equipment and the economic impact of failure.

-What are the goals of an RCM Program?
+What Are the Goals of An RCM Program?

-The goals of RCM include the ability to evaluate, categorize, prioritize, and understand how to intervene in the impact of failures.
-Ultimately, by performing RCM analysis, your organization will develop unique maintenance schedules for each critical asset.
-Successful implementation of an RCM process, coupled with CMMS software, will increase cost-effectiveness, asset reliability, and equipment uptime.
-An RCM program can enhance your organization’s understanding of risk as well as improve decision making.
-Maintenance is not a one-size-fits all practice, and a Reliability Centered Maintenance program involves a detailed and tailored analysis.
+Successful implementation of an RCM maintenance process, coupled with CMMS software, will increase cost-effectiveness, asset reliability, and equipment uptime.
+An RCM maintenance program can enhance your organization’s understanding of risk and improve decision-making.
+Maintenance is not a one-size-fits-all practice, and a reliability-centered maintenance program involves a detailed and tailored analysis.

-Industry professionals have described Reliability Centered Maintenance as:
+Industry Professionals Have Described Reliability Centered Maintenance As:

-• “The best way to develop a maintenance improvement program improvement program.” – A. M. Smith
+• “The best way to develop a maintenance improvement program improvement program.”– A. M. Smith

 • A process that “uses a cross-functional team to develop a complete maintenance strategy designed to ensure inherent design reliability for a process or piece of equipment.” – Doug Plucknette